atmsillinois/uiuc-atmos-computing/docs/source/cesm/out_of_box_cesm.rst

 Here, specifications, compilers, and other configurations for various machines at places like NCAR are located.
 We will need to replicate these conditions for keeling.

-Try ``cp /data/keeling/a/mailes2/CESM/cesm1_2_1/scripts/ccsm_utils/Machines/config_machines.xml .`` and edit $HOME to your home directory in the following entries:
+Navigate to the file ``/CESM/cesm1_2_1/scripts/ccsm_utils/Machines/config_machines.xml`` and edit $HOME to your home directory in the following entries:

 * RUNDIR
 * EXEROOT